opo1208/DeepWaterWaveMotion/README.md

 The trajectories of the Deep-Water Wave Motion are shown in Matlab code.

 # Physical Descriptions
 The surface elevation is specified as the cos funtion, which is depend on the wave number, the angular frequency, and the wave amplitutde.
-The wave motion is satisfied by the deep-wave wave motion
+The wave motion is satisfied by the deep-wave wave motion by adopting the linear wave theory (dispersion relationship).
 1. Wave Length = 100.0 meters
 2. Wave Period = 10.0 seconds
 3. Wave Amplitude = 0.5 meters